BnetButter/rolla-quest-3d/README.md

 300+ | Once every move

 Once every "x" moves refers to the number of times the `0racle`'s `move` function is called.
-For example, if the dealer is to move once every 5 moves, the function should return the empty string (denoting no movement) the first 4 out of 5 times, and a random direction the fifth time.
+For example, if the 0racle is to move once every 5 moves, the function should return the empty string (denoting no movement) the first 4 out of 5 times, and a random direction the fifth time.
-Naturally, this erratic movement will make the dealer harder for George to track down.
+Naturally, this erratic movement will make the 0racle harder for George to track down.
-Fortunately, the dealer has a pager that lets George know which direction to go in (bottom right of the display).
+Fortunately, the 0racle has a pager that lets George know which direction to go in (bottom right of the display).
 Complete the `0racle`'s `get_direction` function to return the appropriate cardinal/intercardinal direction (N, NE, E, etc) so the player knows which direction to go.

 All of the other entities have require some sort of tracking logic, so you will need to implement a `_move_to_follow` function in the `Entity` class that determines the move to be made if one wishes to follow/chase another `Entity`.

 More details in `characters.py`.